SteeltoeOSS/steeltoe-site-ci/README.md

 ##### Process (same for both staging and production):

   1. Pulls down the docker image
-  2. Clones the steeltoe-docs git repo into image
+  2. Clones the steeltoe-site git repo into image
   3. Builds the docs
   4. Tars up the docs and puts them on s3
   5. Publish task pulls in the docker image